-Eye Lid Reduction Eye lid reduction (Blepharoplasty) is a cosmetic procedure to remove excess skin from the upper and/or lower eyelids.
+Eye Lid Reduction Surgery Eye lid reduction (Blepharoplasty) is a cosmetic procedure to remove excess skin from the upper and/or lower eyelids.

 We have a team of consultant plastic surgeons who offer tailored operations to suit individual needs including surgical eye lid reduction,